CookingMeister/timedQuiz-JS-04/README.md

 # timedQuiz-JS-04

+Test your knowledge of Javascript with this brief quiz.

 ## Usage

-This is a simple timed multiple choice quiz with answers verified and user score and initials displayed on a leaderboard, using HTML, CSS and JS.
+This is a simple timed multiple choice quiz with answers verified, time deducted for wrong answers and user score and initials displayed on a leaderboard - using HTML, CSS and JS.

 ## User Story